-Departments, clubs, or other internal Florida Tech organizations-whether employee or student-wanting to purchase an AED that's expected to be used on any Florida Tech property must coordinate with the EHS Office BEFORE the device can be purchased.
+Departments, clubs, or other internal Florida Tech organizations, whether employees or students wanting to purchase an AED that's expected to be used on any Florida Tech property must coordinate with the EHS Office BEFORE the device can be purchased.
 This is to ensure the appropriate device is purchased that meets/exceeds industry standards and that device applicability is understood.

-Additionally, departments may be responsible for the continued upkeep (parts/repair), monthly monitoring, and training-and any expenses invo9lved-that may be required.
+Additionally, departments may be responsible for the cost of the AED(s), continued upkeep (parts/repair), monthly monitoring, and training-and any expenses involved-that may be required.
 Lastly, any department that is given permission to purchase an AED must follow all aspects of this plan.